SmartLayer/SmartLayer/README.md

 ## Implementation

-In this repository, we provide implementations of the MathLingua-Layout for Linux and *nix systems using the XKB system.
+In this repository, we provide implementations of the SmartLayer for Linux and *nix systems using the XKB system.

 The layout is based on a modification of the "English (intl., with AltGr dead keys)" keyboard layout, originally developed by Microsoft[^microsoft].
 It's optimized for typing mathematical symbols and expressions without compromising the original layout's multi-lingual capabilities.

 The implementation is designed as a diff file against the /usr/share/X11/xkb/symbols/us file that comes with Ubuntu, replacing the "English (intl., with AltGr dead keys)" layout directly.
 The repository is updated with every Ubuntu LTS release.

-To use the MathLingua-Layout on your Linux/*nix system, follow the installation instructions provided in the repository.
+To use the SmartLayer on your Linux/*nix system, follow the installation instructions provided in the repository.

 [^microsoft]: The "English (intl., with AltGr dead keys)" layout, originally developed by Microsoft, enables typing in virtually any Latin-based script.
 It is optimised explicitly for Spanish and French, designed to minimize the use of dead keys.
 Only a few words, such as "bilingüe" (bilingual in Spanish), require the use of dead keys.